Coronations of the kings and queens of Jerusalem: Customs

 In the Kingdom of Jerusalem, coronation did not make a king.
 It was the election by the barons, confirmed by the popular acclamation, and the anointment that gave the king the right to rule.
 The coronation, however, invested the king with dignity required to remain on the throne and thus could not be entirely dispensed with.
 A ruler could be anointed only once, but could be crowned multiple times.
 Baldwin III was crowned together with his mother, Melisende, but only he was anointed and consecrated on that occasion because Melisende had already been anointed and consecrated when she was crowned with her husband, Fulk.
 Amalric underwent a similar co-coronation on the occasion of the coronation of his second wife, Maria Komnene, in 1167.

 Festive coronations may have taken place in the Kingdom of Jerusalem too.
 This ritual was merely celebratory, without any constitutional significance.
 The chronicler Albert of Aachen reports that Baldwin I had three festive coronations in Bethlehem: at Epiphany 1107, at Easter 1107, and at Easter 1112.
 Baldwin's court chaplain, the chronicler Fulcher of Chartres, does not mention any of these, and it is possible that Albert mistook other celebrations for the ritual familiar to him in Germany.
 Yet the festive coronation was known in the Kingdom of Jerusalem.
-When Baldwin III-who had been crowned alongside his mother, Melisende, and reigned with her-intended to undergo a solo confirmatory coronation in 1152, the patriarch, Fulcher of Angoulême, wished to avoid a rupture with Melisende an proposed to instead hold a festive coronation for both king and queen.
+When Baldwin III-who had been crowned alongside his mother, Melisende, and reigned with her-intended to undergo a solo confirmatory coronation in 1152, the patriarch, Fulcher of Angoulême, wished to avoid a rupture with Melisende and proposed to instead hold a festive coronation for both king and queen.